 Hi!
 You’ve reached the homepage of Danny Butt.
-I am Associate Director (Research) at Victoria College of the Arts, University of Melbourne where I also coordinate the Honours programme in Social Practice and Community Engagement.
+I am Associate Director (Research) at Victoria College of the Arts, University of Melbourne where I look after PhD and MFA programmes and also coordinate the Honours programme in Social Practice and Community Engagement.
 In this programme I work with Tania Cañas, Beth Sometimes and Nuraini Juliastuti who teach us everything.
 This work builds upon a few years of teaching theory in the now discontinued Master of Arts and Community Practice, you can see my syllabus and download the readings for this teaching here.

 I work with my dear friends in the Local Time collective.
-I wrote a paper about our practice in relation to theories of hospitality for the Journal of Artistic Research which may be the most useful thing I’ve written, though that’s more about the practice than the writing.
+I wrote a paper about our practice in relation to theories of hospitality for the Journal of Artistic Research which may be the most useful thing I’ve written, though that’s more due to Local Time’s practice than the writing.

 I’ve spent a decade researching the integration of art schools into the Anglophone university sector and why we now understand art as a form of research.
 My book Artistic Research in the Future Academy was published by Intellect / University of Chicago Press in 2017.
 See more on the website.